4RohanSinha/RohanSinha-CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the code for my version of the Route Planning project.
+This repo contains the code for my version of the Route Planning project.<br />
-I completed this project as part of the C++ Nanodegree Program on Udacity.
+I completed this project as part of the C++ Nanodegree Program on Udacity.<br />
-The content below contains the initial instructions for this Route Planning project.
+The content below contains the initial instructions for this Route Planning project.<br />
 <img src="map.png" width="600" height="450" />

 ## Cloning